 It’s summer here in SC…a great time to get outside and enjoy the beauty of nature.
 With all of the national and state parks as well as beaches, lakes, and other natural spaces, there is always some way to get outside, even if it’s in your own backyard.

 Being outdoors can be a magical experience.
 Surrounding yourself in the beauty of nature in all its forms is amazing.
 Getting away from the hustle and bustle of daily life is soothing.
 And taking a break from all of the technology is necessary for maintaining health!

 Unfortunately, most people spend little to no time outside.
 In fact, most people suffer from “vitamin N” deficiency.
 In his book Last Child in the Woods, author Richard Louv writes about the rapidly growing amount of research that shows how vital it is for children to be exposed to nature.
 He introduced the term “nature-deficit disorder”.
 And he makes the connection between the need for time in nature and the emotional and physical health of both children and adults.

 Our ancestors spent much of their time outdoors working.
 But we live in a time when we have never been so disconnected from nature.
 And nature deficit disorder may be impacting your health considerably!

 How does spending time in nature benefit your health?

 Studies now show that spending as little as 20 minutes a day out in nature can increase your overall energy levels.
-So if you struggle with fatigue, don’t reach for that cup of coffee, or sugary snack.
+So if you struggle with fatigue and a foggy brain, don’t reach for that cup of coffee, or sugary snacks.
 Get outdoors and soak in some vitamin N!
 I can tell you from my own personal experience that this is indeed true.
 Not only can you feel more energized in such a short period.
 You can also feel better in general!

 Lowers blood pressure